ArminJo/Arduino-BlueDisplay/README.md

 This library enables an Android smartphone or tablet to act as a graphical display for your Arduino.

 ## SUMMARY
 Let your Arduino program create a GUI with **Graphics, Text, Buttons and Sliders** on your smartphone or tablet by simply connecting a HC-05 to the rx/tx pins of your Arduino.
 The App receives draw requests from Arduino over Bluetooth and renders it.
 GUI callback, touch and sensor events are sent back to the Arduino.
 **No Android programming needed!**

 # Installation
 Install this "BlueDisplay" library with *Tools -> Manage Libraries...* or *Ctrl+Shift+I*.
-Use "BlueDisplay" as filter string.
+Use "BlueDisplay" as filter string.<br/>
-Or download BlueDisplay.zip file or use the GitHub *clone or download -> Download ZIP* button, and add the .zip file with *Sketch -> Include Library -> add .ZIP Library...*.
+Or download BlueDisplay.zip file or use the GitHub *clone or download -> Download ZIP* button, and add the .zip file with *Sketch -> Include Library -> add .ZIP Library...*.<br/>
 On Android you need to install the [BlueDisplay app](https://play.google.com/store/apps/details?id=de.joachimsmeyer.android.bluedisplay).

 ## Features